-In this ultimate guide, we will dive into the Headless Content Management System world, learn how it works, the types of CMS, its benefits, use cases, factors to consider when choosing one, and much more.
+In this ultimate guide, we will dive into the Headless Content Management System world, learn how it works, the types of CMSs, its benefits, use cases, factors to consider when choosing one, and much more.
 Let's dive in!

-Headless CMS glossary
+Headless CMS Explained

 Headless architecture is a contemporary web development approach that divides the frontend, the part of the system that users interact with, from the backend, which houses all of the data and logic.
 It entails separating the "head" (frontend) from the "body" (backend).